 Can I attend either as a part-time or full-time student?

 Yes.
 To accommodate varying work schedules, BAS courses are offered during the evening and online.

 Are online and half and half courses available?

 Yes.
 Please see the online schedule for available course offerings.
 Online courses require 100 percent of class time through the Internet.
 Half/Half Web-enhanced courses require 50 percent class time in a face-to-face traditional classroom setting and 50 percent of class time through the Internet.
-In addition, many of the BAS courses are offered in a six, seven, or eight-week format depending on the semester.
+In addition, BAS courses are offered in a six, seven, or eight-week format depending on the semester.